Fatima Meer

 Starting in 1994, she served in a number of advisory positions for the government, including advisor to the Minister of Arts, Culture, Science, and Technology, a member of the Advisory Panel to the President, and a member of the Board of the South African Broadcasting Corporation.
 Meer won numerous awards for her activities, including the Union of South African Journalists Award (1975), the Imam Abdullah Haroon Award for the Struggle against Oppression and Racial Discrimination (1990), the Vishwa Gurjari Award for Contribution to Human Rights (1994), and one of the Top 100 Women Who Shook South Africa (1999).

-Meer’s videos are used in this Choices Program curriculum unit:
+Meer’s videos are used in the following Choices Program curriculum unit:

 Freedom in Our Lifetime: South Africa’s Struggle